Every Actor On The Pitt Who Also Appeared On ER

 Shawn Hatosy

-Long before he stepped into the role of Dr. Jack Abbot on "The Pitt," Shawn Hatosy made a lasting impression on "ER," guest-starring in Season 13, Episode 7 as Willis Peyton, a patient suffering from dissociative identity disorder.
+Before stepping into the role of Dr. Jack Abbot on "The Pitt," Shawn Hatosy made a lasting impression on "ER," guest-starring in Season 13, Episode 7 as Willis Peyton, a patient suffering from dissociative identity disorder.
 The episode was directed by John Wells, marking the beginning of a creative partnership that would span decades.

 "That one role... changed everything," Hatosy told TVLine, explaining how the experience led to future collaborations with Wells, including starring roles on "Southland" and "Animal Kingdom," which ran for five and six seasons, respectively, on TNT.